 For cases related to the coronavirus threat, Guests can rest assured that their paid amounts for future bookings are protected.
-In the event, a Guest has to cancel a reservation for any reason related to the coronavirus threat – besides issuing to Guest any rightful partial cash refund as per agreement – as delineated in the following paragraphs Prestige’s Rebate Policy mitigates (i.e. grants a rebate value on) the otherwise forfeited cancellation fee that is applicable on such cancelled reservation.
-Note: The rebate value is a credit value that can be used as the same value payment on a future re-booking of the same accommodation.
+In the event a Guest has to cancel a reservation for any reason related to the coronavirus threat, then – besides issuing to the Guest any rightful partial cash refund as per agreement – as delineated in the following paragraphs Prestige’s Rebate Policy mitigates (i.e. grants a rebate value on) the otherwise forfeited cancellation fee that is applicable on such cancelled reservation.
+Note: The rebate value is a credit value (or ‘digital voucher’) that can be used as a same value payment on a future re-booking of the same accommodation.
 Whenever a national or international advisory on travel to Aruba is newly imposed, or an existing advisory is retracted, this Rebate Policy will be adjusted or updated accordingly.

 100% rebate values: Prestige hereby guarantees its (already booked and potential) future guests that if any of the following cases matches the guest’s reason to cancel his/her booking, namely

 – case (a)

 if the country where the guest resides takes a national mandatory measure that prohibits all its residents from leaving that country or from travelling to Aruba (= for example, higher travel risk level for Aruba or total outbound lock-down) for a period that spans over the guest’s booked travel dates.

 – case (b)

 as the Government of Aruba with the reopening of its borders as of July 1, 2020, has introduced strict Travel Health Requirements that include items for which travelers will incur extra expenses – i.e. PCR test and Aruba Visitors Insurance – and due to personal circumstances the guest is unable to comply with these nationally set travel requirements,

 if the Government of Aruba takes a restrictive measure against inbound travel from any country (= for example, passenger flights prohibition or total inbound lock-down) for a period that spans over the guest’s booked travel dates,

 if following the above possible measure by the Government of Aruba, the airline preemptively cancels the guest’s flight to Aruba (which can even be a flight that is scheduled for a date later than the period limit of this possible measure by the Government of Aruba),